Digichem-Project/build-boy/README.md

 affiliation with Digichem.

 The Digichem logo and branding is Copyright Digichem 2024, you may not use them in any way (although you are welcome to look at them).

+### External libraries

+Digichem and Digichem-core both use a number of 3rd party libraries and programs for certain functionality.
+As part of the build process, these libraries are included into the distributed archive automatically.
+Each program and library naturally retains its original license, which are separate from any of the Digichem licenses.
+See the `_internal/LICENSES` folder of each distribution to view these individual licenses.